Working with managed nodes

 Deregister managed nodes

 You can deregister managed nodes at any time.
 For example, if you're managing multiple nodes with the same AWS Identity and Access Management (IAM) role and you notice any kind of malicious behavior, you can deregister any number of machines at any point.
+(In order to re-register the same machine, you must use a different hybrid Activation Code and Activation ID than previously used to register it.)
 For information about deregistering managed nodes, see Deregistering managed nodes in a hybrid and multicloud environment.

 Topics